 The following are purely to give you an idea of the issues I have helped riders with.
-I believe that confidentiality is of the utmost importance and therefore do not provide client testimonials.
+I believe that confidentiality is of the utmost importance and only occasionally publish testimonials when I know that my client has shared publicly that they have consulted me.
 Any identifying factors have been removed from the following accounts.

 An experienced rider and horse owner who was happy riding on the flat but described themselves as being ‘terrified’ of jumping.
 This rider wished to take part in riding club show jumping events and training.